-In July 2011, abstracts for an international epilepsy conference became available.
-Included in these abstracts were the top-line results of an additional retrospective study of medical claims data on oral clefts, or OCs, and major congenital malformations, or MCMs, associated with in utero topiramate exposure.
-This study was conducted using medical claims and pharmacy prescription data from the Wolters Kluwer Pharma Solutions Source® Lx Patient Longitudinal Database.
-This study identified 778 mother-infant dyads exposed to topiramate within 10 months prior to giving birth.
-The study compared the incidence rate of OC and MCM in topiramate exposed dyads to two control groups, one comprised of 3,431 dyads exposed to other antiepileptic drugs, or AEDs, during pregnancy and a second of 2,307 dyads with a diagnosis of epilepsy (with or without treatment), but no exposure to topiramate during pregnancy.
+In July 2011, abstracts for an international epilepsy conference including the top-line results of an additional retrospective study of medical claims data on oral clefts, or OCs, and major congenital malformations, or MCMs, associated with in utero topiramate exposure became available.
+This study was conducted using medical claims and pharmacy prescription data from the Wolters Kluwer Pharma Solutions Source® Lx Patient Longitudinal Database, which identified 778 mother-infant dyads exposed to topiramate within 10 months prior to giving birth.
+The study compared the incidence rate of OC and MCM in topiramate-exposed dyads to two control groups, one comprised of 3,431 dyads exposed to other antiepileptic drugs, or AEDs, during pregnancy and a second of 2,307 dyads with a diagnosis of epilepsy (with or without treatment), but no exposure to topiramate during pregnancy.
 Dyads exposed to known teratogens were excluded from all cohorts.
 The results of the study found there were no statistically significant differences in OC or MCM frequency between the topiramate and control groups.
-The results of this retrospective study will be presented at the International Epilepsy Congress, or IEC, in Rome, Italy on August 31, 2011 by Dr. Alison Pack, Associate Professor of Clinical Neurology, Department of Neurology, Columbia University Medical Center.